Women's World Cup: Dzsenifer Marozsan says health scare taught her to enjoy every moment | DW | 07.06.2019

 "It was hard because a lot of great players were in the team, so I was really shy," Marozsan said.
 "I looked up to them, I wanted to be just like them.
 But it was also amazing because like this you can improve your game.
 It helps a lot for the young players."

 Born in Hungary but naturalized as German, Marozsan has experienced quite the journey since she pulled on the storied Germany jersey for the first time.
-Three years before winning Olympic gold, she was part of the team that won the 2013 Women's Euros in Sweden.
+Three years before helping her country to Olympic gold in Rio, she was part of the team that won the 2013 Women's Euros in Sweden.

 The forward's achievements on the domestic front aren't to be sniffed at, either.
 She has lifted the Champions League trophy four times, first with FFC Frankfurt and then the next three with Lyon.
 Her success in France is such that she is more widely recognized here than she is in Germany.